Antireligious campaigns in China: 2012–present: Xi Jinping administration

 The Chinese government and the Chinese Communist Party, led by Xi Jinping from 2012 to the present, intensified antireligious campaigns in the country.
 In 2016, Xi called for "improved religious work" by uniting religious and non-religious people, and emphasizing that members of the Chinese Communist Party must act as "unyielding Marxist atheists".

 In September 2019, the UN Human Rights Council was told by the China Tribunal that the Government of China "is harvesting and selling organs from persecuted religious and ethnic minorities on an industrial scale".
 The tribunal concluded that religious and ethnic minorities are being "killed to order... cut open while still alive for their kidneys, livers, hearts, lungs, cornea, and skin to be removed and turned into commodities for sale".

-Falun Gong
+New religious movements

 Although Xi Jinping abolished the "reeducation through labor" system in 2013, Amnesty International reported that Falun Gong practitioners are among those particularly at risk of torture.
 Scholar André Laliberté argues that the CCP continues to target Falun Gong for repression because it perceives the movement as a challenge to its authority.
 Reports express concerns that the CCP subjects Falun Gong practitioners and ethnic Uyghurs to organ harvesting.

+In 2014, proselytizing members of a new religious movement murdered a woman named Wu Shuoyan at a McDonald's restaurant in Zhaoyuan when she refused to provide them her phone number.
+Different views of the murderers' affiliations exist: they were either members of Eastern Lightning (itself an offshoot of The Shouters), or a further offshoot of Eastern Lightning.
+The murder prompted a wave of government campaigns to crack down on what the state deems as "evil cults".
+Eastern Lightning's mode of expansion is to proselytize among independent Protestant congregations (commonly termed house churches), and many leaders among these Protestant communities have criticized Eastern Lightning and assisted the state's efforts.